-This is the third feature in a our 6-part series from our COO, "Thinking Like a Tech Company in 2018".
+This is the third feature in a our 6-part series from our CPO, "Thinking Like a Tech Company".
 This series highlights the shifts in consumer behavior and its impact on how we do business today.
-Here are the first two articles in this series: Thinking Like a Tech Company in 2018 Part 1: Take the Amazon Approach and How to Identify Areas of Opportunity in B2B Sales to Appease the Consumer
+Here are the first two articles in this series: Thinking Like a Tech Company Part 1: Take the Amazon Approach and How to Identify Areas of Opportunity in B2B Sales to Appease the Consumer

 Instant gratification in B2B sales has completely changed the way businesses sell their products.
 Checkout workflows have been simplified and, in many cases, consumers are buying and using products without even speaking to a sales representative (and they prefer it that way.)
 In our Thinking Like a Tech Company thought leadership series, we observe businesses that are taking “the Amazon Approach”, adapting their sales cycles and strategies to today’s consumer.
 We’ve identified areas of opportunity in B2B sales to appease the consumer, and in Part 3 of our series we take a look at specific examples of how to do so.

 Fortune 500 company CDW, a massive IT product and services company, is one of the many enterprise businesses pivoting towards a self-service sales model to better meet customer needs.
 While the business has an established sales team, it also recognizes that the customer of today is well-informed, invests in research before buying, and is educated on what they are purchasing before they even speak with a sales representative.

 CDW: Structuring Its Sales Cycle and Tools For Sales Teams Towards Consumer Behavior